 A purchased composter will likely be made from nylon or plastic and have a perforated bottom.
 These are designed to be rodent resistant.
 Get some zap straps / zip ties and secure the base tightly to the body of the composter and secure any hatches in the sides or base closed.
 This will help prevent rodents from getting in to your composter, which is the reason most people are afraid of composting all the materials they can.

 Put everything that will rot into your composter – meat, coffee grounds, citrus, cooked food, food-soiled paper, animal manure, everthing.
 Don’t turn it, stir it or aerate it.
 If it gets dry (which slows it down), put some water in it.
 If it smells, put some dry plant matter like leaves or paper on top of the pile.

 Hate cleaning smelly compost buckets?
 Me too.
 I buy paper compost bags and then just throw the whole bag in the composter.
 You can buy plain paper ones that will line your compost bin, or wax lined ones that you can used without a bin.

 Don’t worry about your composter getting full.
 It will rot and the pile will reduce on its own.
 I’ve lived in my home for 15 years and have had to empty my composter once.
 If yours does get too full, it’s probably too dry or you haven’t been putting your leftover food in it as well as leaves.
 If you fix that and wait a few weeks, it will shrink down again.
-If it is truly getting food, getting a second composter will allow you to give the first one more time to shrink.
-It will also let the composter ‘finish’ so you can use the soil.
+If it is truly getting full, getting a second composter will allow you to give the first one more time to shrink.
+It will also let the first composter ‘finish’ so you can use the soil.